Frequently Asked Questions

 • Godparents and guests are asked to stay in their designated seats for the entire service.
 (There is no requirement that the godparents “as witnesses” need to be in close proximity to the child and parents.)

 This Sacrament offers the Lord’s healing strength and peace to anyone who is seriously or chronically ill, hospitalized, or about to undergo surgery.
-An individual or family member may call or text MJ Martin, Director of Parish Operations to request anointing.
-708-822-1627
+An individual or family member may call or the Parish Center to request anointing.
+708-246-4404

 Please be aware that some hospitals are not allowing priests to enter at this time.